koliajaykr/akkoli/content/about/main/index.md

 ---
 ## Configure page content in wide column
 title: "Background" # leave blank to exclude
-number_featured: 3 # pulling from mainSections in config.toml
+number_featured: 1 # pulling from mainSections in config.toml
-#use_featured: false # if false, use most recent by date
+use_featured: false # if false, use most recent by date
-#number_categories: 3 # set to zero to exclude
+number_categories: 5 # set to zero to exclude
 show_intro: true
 intro: |
   I was born on 24 January 1983 in a *Dalit* family of the Mewat region in Haryana, India.
 I grew up my with three sisters, mom and dad.
 My childhood was not that bad.